Rodan (band): 1995–present: Disbandment and post-Rodan projects

 Rodan broke up in 1995, with the members pursuing other musical interests.

 Mueller co-founded the band June of 44 in 1994.
 O'Neil played in the bands The King Cobra, The Naysayer, and Retsin.
 Noble played in the chamber music group Rachel's which also featured contributions from Coultas and Mueller.

 Mueller and Noble also co-founded the band Shipping News in 1996 which was active until Noble's death in 2012.
 Noble was also part of the band Per Mission.

 In 1996, O'Neil recruited Coultas to work with her on The Sonora Pine which disbanded the next year after releasing two albums.

 Weiss was part of the band Sunspring and Cook was active in the bands Crain and Cerebellum.

 In Fearless, Jeanette Leech's book on the history of the post-rock genre, Rodan is discussed in the chapter on the Louisville scene.

-Deaths

 On August 4, 2012, Jason Noble died from synovial sarcoma.
 Original drummer Jon Cook died on February 9, 2013.
+Before he died, Noble would help create a final compilation of the band's music, Fifteen Quiet Years, released on June 11, 2023.

+Musical style

+Rodan has been classified as a Post-hardcore, Post-rock, and Indie rock band.
+They emerged from the Louisville, Kentucky scene which would produce bands such as Squirrel Bait, Slint, and My Morning Jacket.
+Ned Raggett of AllMusic said that Rodan were a band "with clear roots but also one with a sense of its own strong fusion."